Asian University for Women: 2011–2012

 In April 2011, AUW held a foundation stone laying ceremony at the site of its permanent campus in Pahartoli, with the Honorable Prime Minister Sheikh Hasina as the Chief Guest.
-The Government of Bangladesh granted over 140 acres for the university's campus, which has been designed by world-renowned architect Moshe Safdie and Associates.
+The Government of Bangladesh granted over 140 acres for the university's campus, which has been designed by Israeli-American architect Moshe Safdie and Associates.

 The summer of 2012 marked the university's first summer term, which offered 20 courses on campus taught by AUW professors and visiting faculty.
 During that summer, the university hosted two leadership training seminars co-sponsored by the United States Department of State: the Women in Public Service Institute (which was co-sponsored by the Seven Sisters Women's Colleges) took place in August; the Grassroots Women's Political Leadership Forum was held in September.

 2013–2016

 In May 2013, the university graduated its first class of 132 students.
-The 2012–13 academic year saw AUW's first full complement of classes — a total student body of 535, with cohorts in Access Academy and all four undergraduate years.
+The 2012–13 academic year saw AUW's first full complement of classes - a total student body of 535, with cohorts in Access Academy and all four undergraduate years.
 They represent 15 countries: Afghanistan, Bangladesh, Bhutan, Cambodia, China, India, Indonesia, Malaysia, Nepal, Pakistan, Palestine, Sri Lanka, Syria, and Vietnam.

 In January 2016, AUW launched Pathways for Promise to provide university education to female garment-factory workers and other women from vulnerable groups.
 Nearly 800 women responded and sat for the first round of admissions tests.
 Over 50 women qualified.
-In January 2016 they entered AUW's Pathways to Promise program – the pilot phase of which was supported by IKEA Foundation and George Soros's Open Society Foundations.
+In January 2016 they entered AUW's Pathways to Promise program - the pilot phase of which was supported by IKEA Foundation and George Soros's Open Society Foundations.
 When the 2016 autumn semester began, new Pathways students came to campus and the program grew by 50%.

 As of May 2016, AUW had graduated over 440 alumnae, all of whom plan to go on to graduate studies or begin careers in the public sector, research, non-governmental organizations, and private enterprise.